Simpang Rimba

 Simpang Rimba is a district of South Bangka Regency, Bangka-Belitung Islands.
 It is the fourth largest and third most populated district in the regency, with a population of over 25,000.

+History

+Simpang Rimba was established in 2001, in which at the time was part of Bangka Regency.
+In 2003, the district became part of newly-established South Bangka Regency.